 Lights Down, Curtain’s Up

 ‘Theatrical’ is an apt way to describe the spectacle that follows, but there’s a more accurate term.
-The contrast of historical traditions with modern sensibilities, the exaggerated parodies of its subject matter, and the cheeky application of violence, all elevate it to the level of absurdist comedy.
-Add in the hip-hop, break- dancing that forms the combat and the risqué exhibitionism that expresses it and it’s clear that Bayonetta exists in the realm of the burlesque.
-It’s theater employing comical, larger than life performers, chief among them the titular protagonist, but she radiates charisma and a commanding stage presence.
+With its absurdist comedy, hip-hop break-dancing combat and risqué exhibitionism, Bayonetta is action burlesque.
+It’s theater employing comical, larger than life performers, chief among them the titular star with the commanding stage presence.
 She captures the audience but doesn’t play to it.

-Bayonetta is director Hideki Kamiya’s response to the macho persona he created with Devil May Cry’s cool poster child, Dante, applying many of those same concepts but giving his leading lady and her mechanics a grace and beauty those games have no interest in.
-Its ironic, considering that it was DMC4, by master action director Hideaki Itsuno, that inspired him to come back.
+Bayonetta is director Hideki Kamiya’s response to the macho persona he created with Devil May Cry’s cool poster child, Dante, applying a new grace and beauty to its legendary game mechanics.
+Its ironic, considering that it was DMC4, by master action director Hideaki Itsuno, that inspired Kamiya to return.

-By the time DMC4 was released in 2008, Kamiya had already been systematically evolving his personal action game design.
-With Viewtiful Joe, he learned how to create a complex beat-em-up by constraining himself to the 2D button design of a sidescroller and playing with time as a gameplay system; while Okami’s 3D world benefited from attack animations and dodges that provided the combat with fluid movement, its beautiful aesthetic taught him how to accentuate the character in ways significant and vivid.
+By the time DMC4 was released in 2008, Kamiya had spent years developing the action game design he experimented with in the original Devil May Cry.
+By constraining himself to a 2D sidescrolling plane for his beat ’em up Viewtiful Joe, he was given the opportunity to distill a core design with flexible offensive and defensive options while playing with time as a gameplay system; while Okami translated those concepts back into 3D with a controllable camera, its beautiful aesthetic taught him how to accentuate the character in ways significant and vivid.
 With Bayonetta, Kamiya was primed to re-evaluate DMC’s core concepts, doing more than just slapping guns to Dante’s feet.

-At first glance, the choice of wardrobe could seem cheap and exploitative titillation, but there’s something frank and honest about it; a black, skin-tight cat suit that’s actually Bayo’s hair that recedes and weaves into large feet and arms that attack for her, it reinforces her open sexuality and has interesting implications for the gameplay.
+At first glance, the choice of wardrobe could seem cheap and exploitative, but there’s something frank and honest about it; a black, skin-tight cat suit that’s actually Bayo’s hair that weaves into large feet and arms, it reinforces her open sexuality and has interesting implications for the gameplay.
 On an even larger scale than Nero’s Devil Bringer in DMC4, the Wicked Weaves increase the size and range of her actions, smacking away any one trying to get up close and personal.
 The disrobing further refutes the chaste symbolism we started with.
 Bayonetta dances to her own drums.

 Dance, Dance, Dance

-A scene where Bayonetta and her rival Jeanne, standing on their hands and engaged in a choreographed melee gun battle that has them swatting away the pistols strapped to their feet as bullets whiz by their faces, perfectly represents the spirit of the games combat.
-The player is then tested on their understanding of the gameplay that got them there as the mechanics they’d come to rely on are mercilessly thrown their way atop a chunk of earth hurtling through the air.
+A scene where Bayonetta and her rival Jeanne are locked in a dancing gun battle perfectly represents the spirit of the games combat.
+The player is then tested on their understanding of the gameplay that got them there as the mechanics they’d come to rely on are mercilessly thrown back at them as their arena hurtles through the air.
 The clash climaxes with an epic power struggle of gigantic fists filling the screen.

 It doesn’t matter if Bayonetta’s gun heels started as a stylistic choice or a gameplay one, their ultimate advantage is to extend an attack’s function.
 It’s simple in theory and practice: hold a move after its attack animation and you’ll shoot.
 Sure, you can gun enemies down separately, but by adding them to the combat flow, you are given the tools to never let up your offensive and can change up the dynamics on a microscopic scale without breaking your long term plan.
 Want to get that large fist onscreen to knock away the three enemies you’re nimbly prancing around?
 You can, even if you end up needing to get some shooting in before continuing your dance.